 Fuel surcharges will be added to the total freight charges on either a per-mile or percentage basis and based on an average mile per gallon and the national average of diesel prices on the U.S. Energy Information Administration (EIA).
 The EIA does not dictate how to calculate a fuel surcharge.
-Instead, it is negotiated privately by the shipper and trucking company.
+Instead, the shipper and trucking company negotiate it privately.
 Therefore, each company has its method for calculating surcharges.

-The shipping company updates a fuel surcharge rate to ensure that the customer pays the most accurate and up-to-date price per gallon.
-Remember, these rates differ from company to company but are usually calculated as a fixed percentage related to a one-cent increase in the cost of a gallon of fuel.
+The shipping company updates a fuel surcharge rate to ensure that the customer pays the most accurate price per gallon.
+These rates differ from company to company.
+Typically, they are calculated as a fixed percentage related to a one-cent increase in the cost of a gallon of fuel.

-To calculate your business' fuel surcharge, you need to know a few numbers specific to your business, like the actual cost per mile and your truck's fuel mileage.
+To calculate your business’ fuel surcharge, you need to know a few numbers specific to your business.
+They may include the actual cost per mile and your truck’s fuel mileage.

 The most important factor you can know for your business is your actual cost per mile.
 This cost should include everything you spend on running your business: truck payments, insurance, health insurance, fuel, maintenance, etc. You also want hidden costs like future repairs, equipment replacement, and maintenance.
 It is essential to know your business costs so that the broker doesn’t lose money when you set a rate or pick a load to haul from a broker.
 Otherwise, you ultimately pay to transport the load, which is the opposite of what you want to do with fuel surcharges.